• Skip to primary navigation

 old-la-zoo-new-5

-This is also where the bear scene from Anchorman was filmed, and it is just a lot of fun to explore and walk around in these areas.
+This is also where the bear scene from Anchorman was filmed, and it is just a lot of fun to walk around in these areas.

 old-la-zoo-new-6

-The addition of picnic tables to these areas make them a great family outing on the weekend, and I saw two birthday parties, an art class, and some professional photographers all using them while I was there.
+The addition of picnic tables make them a great family outing on the weekend, and I saw two birthday parties, an art class, and some professional photographers all using them while I was there.

 old-la-zoo-new-7